SCHOOLS WE SERVE

-- December 1-13: San Fernando Middle School and San Fernando Institute for Applied Media
+- November 28-December 10: San Fernando Middle School and San Fernando Institute for Applied Media

-- January 24-30: Walter Reed Charter Middle School
+- January 24-February 5: Walter Reed Charter Middle School

-- March 7-14: Alfred Bernhard Nobel Middle School
+- February 26-March 8: Alfred Bernhard Nobel Middle School

 * Please note that students visit CCMM only on weekdays and that CCMM’s schedule is subject to change.
 This list is only inclusive of days that CCMM welcomes student visitors and does not include days used to install and remove the exhibition.
 Please contact CCMM to arrange visiting its collections at one of these schools.